stellacustodis/stellacustodis/READMD.md

 I'm a passionate AI enthusiast currently specializing in vision generative models using Python.
 Eager to contribute to innovative machine learning projects.
 -->

+Born in Gangneung, 1999.
+2015-2016: Participated in the two-year science club at the Naro Space Center.
+First encounter with Python!!.

+2016: Main photo from the annual photo exhibition of the amateur astronomy club "별하늘지기."

+2019: Admitted to the Department of  Electrical and Information Engineering at Seoul National University of Science and Technology.
+(Not Seoul National University!
+I wanted to go to Seoul National University, but...
+I made a huge mistake in one subject.)

+2019: Winner of the Arduino Competition at Seoul National University of Science and Technology.

+2020-2022: Served as a tank driver in the 2nd Armored Brigade in Paju.

+2023: Started lab life as an undergraduate research intern.

+2025: Master's degree in Computer Science.
+Working towards my dream!
 ---

 ## 🚀 Projects